-The Ghost Mushroom Lane is an event in Glencoe which showcases the unique Ghost Mushroom (Omphalotus nidiformis).
+The Ghost Mushroom Lane event in Glencoe showcases the unique Ghost Mushroom (Omphalotus nidiformis).

-This unique mushroom is endemic to Australia, known for its bioluminescent properties that are breathtaking to see at night during the late autumn when it emits a soft green glow.
+This unique mushroom is endemic to Australia and is known for its bioluminescent properties that are breathtaking to see at night during the late autumn when it emits a soft green glow.

-When visiting Ghost Mushroom Lane, wear appropriate footwear since the venue is located in a working commercial pine tree forest where the ground is uneven and often has loose surfaces.
+When visiting Ghost Mushroom Lane, wear appropriate footwear since the venue is in a working commercial pine tree forest with uneven ground and often loose surfaces.
 Bring a torch and wear warm clothes as well as sensible footwear.

-To get here, take the Riddoch Highway / Princes Highway Roundabout, then drive through the Princes Highway that takes you to Millicent.
-Once you’re 12km in, make a right turn on Kangaroo Flat Road, drive for another 4.3km, then turn right into Ghost Mushroom Lane.
+To get here, take the Riddoch Highway / Princes Highway Roundabout, then drive through the Princes Highway to Millicent.
+Once you’re 12km in, make a right turn on Kangaroo Flat Road, go for another 4.3km, and then turn right into Ghost Mushroom Lane.

 Before visiting the site, you must obtain an access pass.
 Passes can be booked and paid for online via the ForestrySA website here.